|Course Title||Course Number||Semester Taken||Credits||Prerequisites|

 This is a selective program.
 View Medical Interpreting Certificate Program

 View Gainful Employment Information for Medical Interpreting Certificate Program.

-This program is offered on the Chelsea Campus as a part-time evening program.
+This program is offered on the Chelsea Campus as a part-time evening program each fall semester.

 Students must apply to the program through Admissions and Enrollment Services and: